Marketplace payments: The complete guide

 What if I accept all payments to my own bank account and pay my providers manually?

-You might be wondering if it’s possible to simplify the five steps and not move money between all three parties.
-Why not just accept the entire payment to your own bank account and handle refunds to customers and payouts to sellers manually?
+You might wonder if it’s possible to simplify the five steps and not move money between all three parties.
+Why not accept the entire payment to your own bank account and handle refunds to customers and payouts to sellers manually?

 However, this kind of workaround can lead to a myriad of issues in terms of regulation, accounting, and liability.
 If all the money goes to your account, it could be considered that you are holding money for third parties.
 This is a heavily regulated area, and in many countries, holding money without a license is a crime.